prohazko/build-libopenssl-windows/README.md

-Auto download & compile openssl
+Auto download & compile openssl with GOST cryptography support
 -----------

 This batch script will automatically download the latest openssl source code and build it using Visual Studio compiler.